-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, March 9, 2018.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, March 9, 2018.

 Your will is an important document that your loved ones will check when you pass away.
 It outlines the fate of specific assets so that everyone knows your wishes.
 Wills are often used in conjunction with other estate planning documents, such as trusts, that make it easier to ensure that your wishes are followed.